hanatos/vkdt/src/pipe/modules/curves/readme.md

 * `ddrn` the slope of the curve after the rightmost control vertex
 * `ddgn` the slope of the curve after the rightmost control vertex
 * `ddbn` the slope of the curve after the rightmost control vertex
-* `edit` edit linear values or in some gamma corrected space that gives more control over blacks. this only affects the ui.
+* `edit` edit linear values or in some gamma corrected space that gives more control over blacks. this only affects the ui and only rgb curves and the diagonals of YCh.

 ## connectors